How to Create the Perfect Cannabis Coffee Drink – Chaga Chai

 1 tsp Chaga Mushroom Powder

-10 mL Koan Balance cordial (or any other Koan cordial that fits your setting)
+10 mL Koan Calm cordial (or any other Koan cordial that fits your setting)

 - Place whole chai spices into a mortar and pestle and lightly crush to bruise the spices, but do not pulverize to a powder.
 The spices should impart a fragrant aroma.